 Remember, you are supposed to tailor-make your child’s learning experience and you know your child way better than any expert who typed out the schedule!
 You can delay the handwriting lessons, wait with written narrations.
 Even if you have nothing to show for your school day, and do not seem to make much progress in the schedule, your children are learning.

 And this applies to your high schooler as well.
 It does not matter that she did not write any tests or exams, and did not complete an “impossible” course one year, your child will master another course the next year.
-She will definitely manage to write formal exams in an external exam center at the end of the year.
+She will definitely manage to write formal exams in an external exam centre at the end of the year.

 Lastly, remember when you were a professional teacher, you encouraged parents to hold a struggling child back a year?
 It always worked for the best in the early years.
 So, moms, don’t push your young children!
 Don’t fret, stress and strain to measure up to the standards laid out.
 Follow your child and facilitate their learning needs.
 It is right that your one-on-one schooling does not look like the ‘average’.
 Yours is a perfect fit!